equinor/everest-tutorials/docs/source/well_rate/well_rate.rst

 .. important::

-	For more detailed information regarding the Everviz usage please refer to the detailed :doc:`documentation <4_everviz>`.
+	For more detailed information regarding the Everviz usage please refer to the detailed :ref:`documentation <everviz>`.

 To quantify and comprehend the flow mechanisms that led to the observed increase in the objective function value, a comparison of the initial and optimal injection strategies is provided in the figures below.
 The field oil production and water injection rates, as well as the cumulative production and injection rates, are compared between the initial case (represented in purple) and the optimized case (represented in orange) for all model realizations.
 These results correspond to ''**batch 0**'' (initial case) and ''**batch 9**'' (optimized case) from the simulation output.